xneelo/localize-toolkit/README.md

   phrases will be cached within the provider.
 Any subsequent attempts to switch to these languages will require a new phrases object be provided, or will make a call to `getPhrases`.

+#### `pseudolocalize`: _`boolean`_

+- By default, this is false.
+If set to true, will apply pseudo localization to all returned strings.
+This is for testing if your application can adapt to longer strings from other languages. **Do not enable this in production.**

 ### Example Initialization